I colori reali visti da PC o Smartphone

 The one on the screen is just an interpretation.

-And like all interpretations, it should be read with the right awareness.
+And like all interpretations, it must be read with the right awareness.